Get in touch: hello@totalbalance.com.au

 About Kate James

-It’s likely that you’ve spent years (maybe even decades) doubting yourself.
+You’ve likely spent years (maybe even decades) doubting yourself.
 Being the person you believe others want you to be.
-Over-functioning, high-achieving, over-thinking, burning yourself out, feeling like an imposter, people pleasing.
+Over-functioning and high-achieving or over-thinking and procrastinating.
+Feeling like an imposter, people pleasing.

 So focused on being who you think you should be, that you’ve lost sight of who you really are and how you want to be.

-I’m here to help you find the middle ground.
-The balance between making peace with you are and the courage to change old unhelpful habits so you can live with more clarity, confidence and presence.
+I’m here to help you find a balance between accepting who you are and changing old, unhelpful habits, so that you can live with greater clarity, confidence and presence.

 GET IN TOUCH »